eXascaleInfolab/orbits/README.md

 - To add a new dataset to the benchmark
   - import the file to `TestingFramework/bin/Debug/data/{name}/{name}_normal.txt` (`name` is the name of your data).
   - Requirements: rows>= 1'000; columns>= 10; column separator = space; row separator = newline

+### Scenario customization

+To enable an additional recovery scenario
+- open the file `TestingFramework/config.cfg`
+- add the name of the scenario to the line `Scenarios =`

 ___
 ## Citation